isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cantaloupe/index.md

 ---
 **So, can Bearded [Dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/) eat cantaloupe?Quick answer is No!
 Cantaloupes are over sugary (causing teeth decay), very acidic (cause indigestion problems).
 Also, cantaloupe have excess water content (which cause runny poo), Low calcium: phosphorous ratio as well as low quantities of minerals.**
 *Though most Bearded Dragon owners tend to feed their pet beardies with cantaloupe, this act may endanger the animals health at long run. *
-*Some vet recommends occasional feeding of bearded dragon with little bit of cantaloupe, but I suggest you avoid them completely due to the above named problems.�*
+*Some vet recommends occasional feeding of bearded dragon with little bit of cantaloupe, but I suggest you avoid them completely due to the above named problems.*
 ## Can Bearded Dragons Eat Cantaloupe?
 7 Tips
 Cantaloupe, also known as sweet melon, muskmelon, honeydew, rock melon or persian melon in different regions of the world, is a common fruit mainly eaten as a snack or dessert by people.
 Could be you grow cantaloupe in your farm or have come across some in the groceries and wonders whether your Bearded Dragon can eat these fruits.